IBM/aspera-cli/README.md

 Note that `--sample` is taken as an argument, and not option.

 Options can be optional or mandatory, with or without (hardcoded) default value.
-Options can be placed anywhere on comand line and evaluated in order.
+Options can be placed anywhere on command line and evaluated in order.

 The value for _any_ options can come from the following locations (in this order, last value evaluated overrides previous value):